ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 <h1>Todo Tasks</h1>

 {% endblock content %}

 ```

 ## View

-Typically, a Django view takes an HTTP requests, loads and processes application data, generates a HTTP response using a template, then returns a `HttpResponse` object or raises an exception.
+Typically, a Django view takes an HTTP requests as its input, loads and processes application data, generates a HTTP response using a template, then returns a `HttpResponse` object or raises an exception.

 There are three steps to create a view: